adityakalra424/crytonite_taskphase2_adityak/picoCTF/Forensics.md

 **Flag:** `picoCTF{Hiddinng_An_imag3_within_@n_ima9e_cda72af0}`

 ## How you approached the challenge:
-I first tried steghide but it said the format is not avaible and i used a online steg but the site stopped working after i uploaded the image  then i used a hex editor and found some strings like ` secret/flag` and then i went to the terminal and typed ` strings flag.png | grep flag` and i found `secret/flag.png` so that is one info i used exiftool and it said ` Trailer data after PNG IEND chunk` so some data is stored in the image.
+I first tried steghide but it said the format is not avaiable and i used a online steg but the site stopped working after i uploaded the image  then i used a hex editor and found some strings like ` secret/flag` and then i went to the terminal and typed ` strings flag.png | grep flag` and i found `secret/flag.png` so that was some info. i used exiftool and it said ` Trailer data after PNG IEND chunk` so some data is stored in the image.
 Then i search in google how to extract files from png and how to extract hidden files from png and tools to extract hidden files from png.Then i said something about binwalk and then i installed binwalk using `sudo apt install binwalk` and then i extracted the hidden file in the flag.png which was another image named `flag.png`

 ![flag](https://github.com/user-attachments/assets/5bd3bdfb-a5a6-4023-ad9e-a5b48cefaf6f)